DorienHuijser/dorienhuijser.github.io/pages/testimonials.md

 <body>

-I generally don't like talking about myself.
+<p>I generally don't like talking about myself.
 In fact, you will probably get a better impression of me through my colleagues, friends and family.
-Therefore, I collected some data and summarized the results on this page[^1].
+Therefore, I collected some data and summarized the results on this page <a href="#section1">[1]</a>.</p>